keyeh/cie1931-progmem/README.md

 - add: `-ftemplate-depth=10000` (or another large number)

-This code should run on basically any platform with a C++17 complier for it.
-You shouldn't even need floating point support on your target platform, because the math is all done at compile time.
+This code is designed for Atmega328 / Atmega168 and similar platforms.
+The math is all done at compile time.

 Using it is easy.
 Declare the curve with the settings you want, and use it like a lookup table.
 Here's an Arduino example: